 This manual is copyrighted and all rights are reserved by Infocom.
-Inc. This document may not, in whole or part, be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine readable form without prior consent, in writing, from Infocom, Inc.

-Willful violations of the Copyright Law of the United States can result in civil damages of up to \$50.000 in addition to actual damages, plus criminal penalties of up to one year imprisonment and/or a \$10.000 fine.
+Inc. This document may not, in whole or part, be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine readable form without prior consent in writing from Infocom Inout prior consent, in writing, from Infocom, Inc. Willful violations of the Copyright Law of the United States can result in civil damages of up to \$50,000 in addition to actual damages, plus criminal penalties of up to one year imprisonment and/or a \$10,000 fine.